 There is no minimum amount of investment required to qualify for EIS deferral relief, and the maximum is only limited by the overall risk finance investments annual permitted maximum.
 The cap is £5m per annum total relevant investments in the issuing company (ie investments under EIS, seed enterprise investment scheme (SEIS), venture capital trusts (VCTs), and investments in social enterprises).
-Note that the increased annual permitted maximum for knowledge-intensive companies (£10m per year), and the other inv
+Note that the increased annual permitted maximum for knowledge-int

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.

 Access this article and thousands of others like it free for 7 days with a trial of TolleyGuidance.

 Already a subscriber?
 Login